microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/01 - Introduction to SQL database in Fabric/01 - Introduction to SQL database in Fabric.md

 !["A picture of the results of the query on the bottom of the query editor"](ExploreQueryEditorResults.png)

 With the data from your SQL database automatically mirrored in OneLake, you can write cross-database queries, joining data from other SQL databases, mirrored databases, warehouses, and lakehouses.
 All this is currently possible with using T-SQL queries on the SQL analytics endpoint - a SQL-based experience to analyze OneLake data.
-Creating a SQL database in Fabric automatically creates a SQL analytics endpoint, which points to the rad-only replicated SQL database in Fabric OneLake storage.
+Creating a SQL database in Fabric automatically creates a SQL analytics endpoint, which points to the read-only replicated SQL database in Fabric OneLake storage.

 > [!IMPORTANT]
 > Note: Please refresh the **browser** with ctrl + F5 before you move to next step.